-OTTER SPRINGS TRAIL: 10 miles
+OTTER SPRINGS TRAIL:

-of trail winding through a large area of rolling hardwood forest provides riding opportunities for all ages and skill levels.
+10 miles of trail winding through a large area of rolling hardwood forest provides riding opportunities for all ages and skill levels.
 As you make your way through the forest, keep your eyes open for wildlife!
 The trailhead is equipped with picnic tables, hitching posts, high-lines and a pit-toilet constructed and maintained by the Silver Dollar Saddle Club.
 Call (715) 478-3475 for more information.
 Directions: From Crandon, take U.S. Hwy.
 8 east about 5 miles to Otter Creek Road.
 Turn left and go north 0.1 miles to a parking area on the left (west) side of the road.
-Parking is available for 8-10 vehicles with trailers.
+Parking is available by Carrie Kulinski